solita/docker-systemd/README.md

 ## But why?

-The short answer: use `solita/ubuntu-systemd` for running applications that need to be run in a full Ubuntu system and not on their own in a container.
+The short answer: use `solita/ubuntu-systemd` for running applications that need to be run in a full Ubuntu system and not on their own as pid 1.

 The long answer: `solita/ubuntu-systemd` might be a better choice than the stock `ubuntu` image if one of the following is true: